alsey89/gogetter/README.md

 #### Init

 Init initializes the project.
 It sets up go module, creates a main.go file and installs the relevant dependencies.
+Optionally, it can set up a Dockerfile, a docker-compose.yaml, and git.

 ```
 gogetter init